DataDog/datadog-static-analyzer/README.md

  3. Run the static analyzer with option `--diff-aware`

 When using diff-aware, the static analyzer will connect to Datadog and attempt a previous analysis to use.
-If any problem occurs and diff-aware cannot be used, the analyzer will output an error like the one below.
+If any problem occurs and diff-aware cannot be used, the analyzer will output an error like the one below and continue with a full scan.

 You can use the option `--debug true` to troubleshoot further if needed.